Alejogb1/job-board/blog-data/how-can-selenium-handle-links-with-hrefjavascriptdopostback.md

 id: "how-can-selenium-handle-links-with-hrefjavascriptdopostback"
 ---

-Okay, let's tackle this one. `javascript:__doPostBack` links.
+, let's tackle this one. `javascript:__doPostBack` links.
 These are a particular flavor of web development annoyance that I've bumped into more times than I care to remember, often involving older asp.net applications.
-The issue isn't that Selenium *can't* interact with them, but rather, how they work internally makes a direct click quite problematic.
+The issue isn't that Selenium _can't_ interact with them, but rather, how they work internally makes a direct click quite problematic.
 It's not your typical anchor tag interaction.

 The heart of the matter lies in how these links function.
 Rather than navigating to a new url, they trigger a server-side postback using javascript.
 This method often involves updating hidden form fields and then submitting the entire form.
 Directly clicking the anchor element using `selenium.click()` may not consistently trigger this javascript event, or might not provide the correct form data, leaving us in a dead end with no server processing occurring.
 It’s a frustrating experience if you're not prepared for it.
 In my experience, trying to treat them like regular links just leads to tests that are brittle and unreliable.